 FIMBank plc - Full-Year Results

-On the other hand, FIMBank reported a substantial increase in non-interest income to USD16.3 million compared to USD10.3million in 2020.
-The main drivers were the higher levels of net fee and commission income (+USD1.87 million) and dividend income (+USD0.85 million), as well as the positive result of USD3.03 million from trading assets and other financial instruments compared to a loss of USD0.4 million recorded in 2020.
+In contrast, FIMBank reported a substantial drop of 47.5% in non-interest income to USD8.49 million compared to USD16.2 million in 2021 as the higher levels of net fee and commission income (+USD0.59 million) to USD 11.4 million and dividend income (+USD2.73 million) to USD3.82 million were offset by the net trading loss of USD6.92 million compared to the gain of USD2.50 million in 2021 as well as the loss of USD0.34 million from financial instruments carried at fair value compared to the gain of USD1.13 million recorded in 2021.

-Meanwhile, the financial performance of the Bank was boosted by the sharp drop in net impairment losses which amounted to USD1.91 million compared to USD35.7 million in the previous corresponding period.
+The financial performance was also dented by the increase in net impairment losses to USD25.8 million compared to USD1.91 million in the previous corresponding period.

-Overall, FIMBank reported a pre-tax loss of USD1.29 million which is significantly lower than the loss of USD35.8 million reported in 2020.
-After accounting for a tax charge of USD2.32 million and minority interests of USD0.23 million, the net loss for the year amounted to USD3.84 million.
+Overall, FIMBank reported a pre-tax loss of USD24.7 million which is significantly higher than the loss of USD1.29 million reported in 2021.
+After accounting for taxation minority interests, the net loss for the year attributable to shareholders of FIMBank amounted to USD26.6 million.

 The Statement of Financial Position as at 31 December 2022 shows that total assets contracted by 5.7% to USD1.69 billion whilst total liabilities eased by 4.7% to USD1.49 billion.
 Moreover, given the 5.7% drop in customer loans to USD592.8 million and the increase of 5.1% in customer deposits to USD981.9 million, the loan-to-deposit ratio eased to 60.4% compared to 67.3% in 2021.
 Shareholders’ funds contracted by 12.5% to USD195.5 million which translates into a net asset value per share of USD0.374 (31 December 2021: USD0.428).